Tools for audio space cadets

 Hey, I’m Matt.
 I’ve worked in live sound for 20 years or so.
 I’m a bit of a space cadet, and I also have a strong interest in spatial audio, hence the brand name.

-I developed Live Audio Mode because I never could remember to turn off all the things one should turn off when using a laptop on live gigs.
+I developed Go for Show because I never could remember to turn off all the things one should turn off when using a laptop on live gigs.
 I often run things like Live Professor, Reaper, Smaart, or QLab, and I want to be absolutely sure that as few things as possible are going to interrupt any audio processing that might be going on.
 I hope its as useful to you as it is to me!

 Proudly powered by WordPress